AluBhorta/UCSPy-Engine/README.md

 urgent:

+- add new GRS
+- define constraints
+- new fitness func
+- add new PSO

+done:

 - parse CSVs to generate param-objects
-- update GRS
-- using GA, solve - IUB Autumn 19 - UCSP instance

-Done:

 - make the OO-data-model functional

 later: